Enjoying our puzzle hints?

 Yellow group: BITS OF HARDWARE

-These are all types of hardware used in construction or repair, including fasteners and fittings.
+These are all types of hardware used in construction or repair, including bolts, nuts, and screws.
+They are all used to hold things together or provide support.

 Green group: PLACES WHERE IDEAS ARE DEVELOPED